nuxeo-sandbox/nuxeo-labs-user-registration/README.md

 - As Guest, user submits form for a registration request which triggers automation scripts for administrators to review and subsequently approve/decline the request
 - If administrator approves the request, InviteUserOp should be triggered which will register the request with the InvitationService and automatically accept
 - UserRegistrationRoot document type and UserRegistration document type are generally used for this setup

-# Notes

-- Anonymous user is enabled (this is not optional)

 # Build